nat2bee/Foragers_vs_Nurses/README.md

 - **filter_orthogroups.py**: Python script used to format Annocript output to TopGO input.

-- **Orthogroups**: Manually rooted tree used on OrthoFinder.
+- **correct_rooted.tree**: Manually rooted tree used on OrthoFinder.

+### Orthogroups
-- **Orthogroups**: Folder containing the IDs of the orthogroups in each taxonical class.
+Folder containing the IDs of the orthogroups in each taxonical class.